An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Abstract

 \section{Abstract}

-We study semidefinite programs with diagonal constraints.
-This problem class appears in combinatorial optimization and has a wide range of engineering applications such as in circuit design, channel assignment in wireless networks, phase recovery, covariance matrix estimation, and low-order controller design.

-In this paper, we give an algorithm to solve this problem to $\varepsilon$-accuracy, with a run time of $\widetilde{\Ord}(m/\varepsilon^{3.5})$, where $m$ is the number of non-zero entries in the cost matrix.
-We improve upon the previous best run time of $\widetilde{\Ord}(m/\varepsilon^{4.5})$ by Arora and Kale \cite{AroraKale}.
-As a corollary of our result, given an instance of the Max-Cut problem with $n$ vertices and $m \gg n$ edges, our algorithm when applied to the standard SDP relaxation of Max-Cut returns a $(1 - \varepsilon)\alpha_{GW}$ cut in time $\widetilde{\Ord}(m/\varepsilon^{3.5})$, where $\alpha_{GW} \approx 0.878567$ is the Goemans-Williamson approximation ratio \cite{gw}.
-We obtain this run time via the stochastic variance reduction framework applied to the Arora-Kale algorithm, by constructing a constant-accuracy estimator to maintain the primal iterates.
+We provide a first-order algorithm for semidefinite programs (SDPs) with diagonal constraints on the matrix variable.
+Our algorithm outputs an $\varepsilon$-optimal solution with a run time of $\widetilde{\Ord}(m/\varepsilon^{3.5})$, where $m$ is the number of non-zero entries in the cost matrix.
+This improves upon the previous best run time of $\widetilde{\Ord}(m/\varepsilon^{4.5})$ by \cite{AroraKale}.
+As a corollary of our result, given an instance of the Max-Cut problem with $n$ vertices and $m \gg n$ edges, our algorithm returns a $(1 - \varepsilon)\alpha_{GW}$ cut in the faster time of $\widetilde{\Ord}(m/\varepsilon^{3.5})$, where $\alpha_{GW} \approx 0.878567$ is the approximation ratio by \cite{gw}.
+Our key technical contribution is to combine an approximate variant of the Arora-Kale framework of mirror descent for SDPs with the idea of trading off exact computations in every iteration for variance-reduced estimations in most iterations, only periodically resetting the accumulated error with exact computations.
+This idea, along with the constructed estimator, are of possible independent interest for other problems that use the mirror descent framework.